Geometric invariants of $5/2$-cuspidal edges: Intrinsicity and extrinsicity of invariants

-\begin{theorem}[Isometric deformation of ${5/2}$-cuspidal edges] Let $f:(\R^2,0)\to(\R^3,0)$ be a germ of analytic ${5/2}$-cuspidal edge with non-vanishing limiting normal curvature, and $\kappa_s(t)$ the singular curvature function along the singular curve $\gamma(t)$.
-Take a germ of analytic regular space curve $\sigma(t)$ such that its curvature function $\kappa(t)$ satisfies
+\begin{theorem}[Isometric deformation of ${5/2}$-cuspidal edges] Let $f:(\R^2,0)\to(\R^3,0)$ be a germ of an analytic ${5/2}$-cuspidal edge with non-vanishing limiting normal curvature, and let $\kappa_s(t)$ be the singular curvature function along the singular curve $\gamma(t)$.
+Take a germ of an analytic regular space curve $\sigma(t)$ such that its curvature function $\kappa(t)$ satisfies

 at $0$.
-Then, there exists a germ of analytic ${5/2}$-cuspidal edge $g_{\sigma}:(\R^2,0)\to(\R^3,0)$ with non-vanishing limiting normal curvature such that \begin{enumerate} \item the first fundamental form of $g_{\sigma}$ coincides with that of $f$, \item the singular image $g_{\sigma}\circ \gamma$ coincides with $\sigma$. \end{enumerate} The possibilities for congruence classes of such a $g_{\sigma}$ are at most two unless $\tau$ vanishes identically.
+Then, there exists a germ of an analytic ${5/2}$-cuspidal edge $g_{\sigma}:(\R^2,0)\to(\R^3,0)$ with non-vanishing limiting normal curvature such that \begin{enumerate} \item the first fundamental form of $g_{\sigma}$ coincides with that of $f$, \item the singular image $g_{\sigma}\circ \gamma$ coincides with $\sigma$. \end{enumerate} The possibilities for congruence classes of such a $g_{\sigma}$ are at most two unless $\tau$ vanishes identically.
 On the other hand, if $\tau$ vanishes identically $($i.e., $\sigma$ is a planar curve$)$, then the congruence class of $g_{\sigma}$ is uniquely determined. \end{theorem}

 \begin{proof} Set $\omega(t)$ as